vkhatri/chef-ddnsupdate/README.md

  * `default[:ddnsupdate][:server]` (default: `nil`): ddns server, overrides /etc/resolv.conf dns server lookup, required if `default[:ddnsupdate][:use_resolv_conf]` is not set
  * `default[:ddnsupdate][:use_resolv_conf]` (default: `nil`): if set, sets `default[:ddnsupdate][:resolv_conf]` attributes and `default[:ddnsupdate][:server]`

-        If there is no server ip address configured via attribute `default[:ddnsupdate][:server]`, this attribute will use first nameserver entry from /etc/resolv.conf file
+        If there is no server ip address configured via attribute default[:ddnsupdate][:server], this attribute will use
+        first nameserver entry from /etc/resolv.conf file.

  * `default[:ddnsupdate][:ttl]` (default: `300`): RR TTL value